OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition/index.md

 3. Cow's milk protein intolerance is quite common, and can manifest in infancy as colic, reflux, diarrhea, blood-flecked stools, and poor growth.
 As children grow, cow's milk protein intolerance may play a role in chronic constipation and abdominal pain.
 In my personal practice, I often suggest a dairy-free diet for breastfeeding mothers whose babies are struggling with excessive crying and/or reflux.

+4. Cow's milk contributes to iron deficiency anemia because cow's milk is low in iron, and it interferes with iron's absorption in the intestine.
+Some children are also sensitive to cow's milk, and in these children, drinking cow's milk can induce bleeding in their intestines.
+If a child has iron deficiency anemia and cow's milk allergy, taking an iron supplement will not treat the anemia until that child stops drinking cow's milk.

-I recently completed a course on [plant-based nutrition](https://nutritionstudies.org/courses/plant-based-nutrition/), and I hope to inspire you all to re-think what we eat and why. **I want to emphasize that thinking about changing our diets is HARD, and it doesn’t have to be 100%.** I just want to help raise awareness that the healthiest foods are whole foods and plant-based.
+I hope to inspire you all to re-think what we eat and why. **I want to emphasize that thinking about changing our diets is HARD, and it doesn’t have to be 100%.** I just want to help raise awareness that the healthiest foods are whole foods and plant-based.
 I still get my girls pizza on occasion, and they love sour cream and cheese when we order burritos.
 We do this maybe once a week----I’m ok with that.
 I know that, for me, I have been feeling so much more energetic on a fully plant-based diet, but everyone has their own comfort levels.
 The more plant-based whole foods you can incorporate into your family’s diet, the healthier you will be.